rafosorio/iks-workshop/_docs/cssgrid/cssgrid-deploy.md

 }

 ```
-- Take a look at the index.js and validate that the `index.css` is imported.
+- Take a look at the index.js and validate that `index.css` is imported.
 This will pull the CSS into the js file that is bundled by webpack.

-- Save the modified files
+- Save the modified files.

-In order to make the updates to the widget available to ICEC we are going to run a `build` task that packages all the required files/changes and deploy them to our Development server under the `/build/public` directory and also under the `dist` directory.
+In order to make the updates to the widget available to ICEC, we are going to run a `build` task that packages all the required files/changes and deploy them to our Development server under the `/build/public` directory and also under the `dist` directory.

 - Issue the following command from a terminal window while in `src/widgets/cssgrid` directory.